USS Edith (ID-3459)

 USS Edith (No. 3459) was a supply ship in the United States Navy.

-The U.S. Navy acquiredSS Edith from the United States Shipping Board for service during World War I and commissioned her as USS Edith on 1 October 1918.
+The U.S. Navy acquired SS Edith from the United States Shipping Board for service during World War I and commissioned her as USS Edith on 1 October 1918.

 Operational history

 On 1 November 1918, Edith sailed for Nantes, France, with a cargo of ammunition and trucks.
 Returning to New York City on 12 December 1918, she loaded cargo destined for South America, discharging a portion at Bahia, Brazil, and the remainder at Rio de Janeiro, Brazil.
 At Santos, Brazil, she took on sugar cane for delivery to New Orleans, Louisiana; however, engine trouble caused her to complete the trip under tow by the U.S. Navy tug USS Potomac.

 Decommissioning

 Edith was decommissioned on 18 May 1919 and returned to her owner.